BeyondScheme/BeyondScheme.github.io/_posts/2016-11-22-monads-in-recurring-payment-handling.md

 end
 {% endhighlight %}

-When we run `call` method on service Billing::Payment we will get `Right` or `Left` object as a result.
-We can call on it the `success?` method to check whether all was right or not.
+When we run `call` method on the service `Billing::Payment` we will get `Right` or `Left` object as a result.
+We can call on the result the `success?` method to check whether all was right or not.
 By calling method `value` we get what was passed to `Right` or `Left` constructor.
-In the case of `Right` the value will be true.
+In the case of `Right` the value will be `true` because we set that.
 For `Left` the value is the error for a step that failed.
 Simple as that.
 You can easily extend this by binding more cases if you need that.

 # Demystifying monads